solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 5. Select the **Source** tab.
 The source defines the location from which data will be copied by the activity.
 The **Source dataset** field is a pointer to the location of the source data.

    > Take a moment to review the various properties available on the Source tab.
-Data is being retrieve from a SQL database and, in this case, the entire table is being copied.
+Data is being retrieve from files stored in a data lake.

    ![The Source tab for the Copy data activity is selected and highlighted.](media/ex02-orchestrate-copy-data-source.png "Pipeline canvas property tabs")

 6. Next, select the **Sink** tab.
 The sink specifies where the copied data will be written.
 Similar to the Source, the sink uses a dataset to define a pointer to the target data store.

-   > Reviewing the fields on this tab, you will notices that it is possible to define the copy method, table options, and to provide pre-copy scripts to execute.
-For this copy activity, the `wwi.DimCustomer` table is truncated prior to being loaded with the data copied from the source specified on the Source tab.
-Also, take special note of the sink dataset, `wwi_dimcustomer_asa`.
-This dataset points to the `wwi.DimCustomer` table in Synapse Analytics, which is one of the data sources for the Mapping Data Flow.
+   > Reviewing the fields on this tab, you will notice that it is possible to define the copy method, table options, and to provide pre-copy scripts to execute.
+Also, take special note of the sink dataset, `wwi_staging_dimcustomer_asa`.
+The dataset requires a parameter named `UniqueId`, which is populated using a substring of the Pipeline Run Id.
+This dataset points to the `wwi_staging.DimCustomer_UniqueId` table in Synapse Analytics, which is one of the data sources for the Mapping Data Flow.
 We will need to ensure that the copy activity successfully populates this table prior to running the data flow.

    ![The Sink tab for the Copy data activity is selected and highlighted.](media/ex02-orchestrate-copy-data-sink.png "Pipeline canvas property tabs")